The #1 Reason Most Guitarists Take A Long Time To Reach Their Guitar Playing Goals (Hint: It’s Not Talent)

 Are scales useful?
 You bet!
 But ONLY if you know how to apply them to music.

 Many guitarists learn a lot of scales in a short amount of time.
-But never take the time to become really comfortable with even one scale.
+But never take the time to become really comfortable in their guitar playing with even one scale.

 So, what happens when you try to use the scales you “kind of know” in a solo?